A Discontinuity Capturing Shallow Neural Network for Elliptic Interface Problems: Numerical results

-We then compare the present solution obtained by Chebyshev nodes (total $128$ training points) listed in Table~\ref{Table:exp1_node} with the numerical solution obtained by immersed interface method (IIM) \cite{Hu2015} which the latter is known to be second-order accurate for the elliptic interface problem Eq.~(\ref{Eq:elliptic}) on Cartesian grids.
-Note that, in IIM, the total number of degree of freedom (number of unknowns), denoted by $N_{deg}$, is equal to the sum of the number of Cartesian grid points $m^2$ and the augmented projection foots on the interface, $m_\Gamma$, see \cite{Hu2015} for details.
-Table~\ref{Table:exp1} shows the compared results where the IIM uses the grid resolutions $m=m_\Gamma=128$ and $m=m_\Gamma=256$ so the number $N_{deg}=16512$ and $N_{deg}=65792$, respectively, while the number of parameters used in DCSNN are just $N_p=51$ and $N_p=101$.
-One can see that how significantly different those numbers of unknowns are.
-With just a few number of neurons, $N=10$ and $20$, the solutions of the present network obtain one order of magnitude smaller than the IIM results.
-Meanwhile, as expected, the increase of the number of neurons generally leads to better accuracy.
+We then compare the solution from the Chebyshev nodes (total $128$ training points) in Table~\ref{Table:exp1_node} with the numerical solution obtained by the immersed interface method (IIM)~\cite{Hu2015} which is second-order accurate for the elliptic interface problem Eq.~(\ref{Eq:elliptic}) on Cartesian grids.
+In IIM, the total number of degree of freedom (number of unknowns) $N_{deg}$ equals the sum of the number of Cartesian grid points $m^2$ and the augmented projection feet on the interface, $m_\Gamma$; see \cite{Hu2015}.
+Table~\ref{Table:exp1} shows the comparison results where the IIM uses the grid resolutions $m=m_\Gamma=128$ and $m=m_\Gamma=256$, so correspondingly $N_{deg}=16512$ and $N_{deg}=65792$, while the number of parameters used in DCSNN are just $N_p=51$ and $N_p=101$, respectively.
+One can see how significantly different those numbers of unknowns are.
+With just a few number of neurons, $N=10$ and $20$, the solutions of the present network achieve better accuracy than the IIM.
+Similarly, an increase in the number of neurons leads to better accuracy, as expected.

-We should point out that the majority of the results in this paper is implemented in Matlab with double precision where the solution is denoted by $\phi_\mathcal{S}$.
-We have also implemented the same network model to solve exactly the same problem in Python with single precision for which the solution is denoted by $\phi_p$.
-As can be seen in Table~\ref{Table:exp1}, the accuracy of the solution is strongly limited by floating-point arithmetics.
-For the ones implemented with single precision, the best accuracy in $L_\infty$ norm can be achieved in the order of $10^{-3}$ whereas the one with double precision can be as low as $10^{-7}$.
+One may wonder what will happen if different optimizers are chosen.
+To see this, we use the same network model, same Chebyshev training points, and solve the same problem, but with Limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS)~\cite{ZBLN97} and Adaptive Moment Estimation (Adam)~\cite{KB17} optimizers that are commonly used in machine learning practice.
+We use a learning rate of $0.1$ for L-BFGS, while for Adam we use an initial learning rate $0.01$ and a learning rate scheduler that reduces its value to $0.0001$ during training.
+We fix the number of iterations to $50000$.
+The results are shown in Table~\ref{Table:exp1_optimizer}.
+Compared with the results from the LM optimizer in Table~\ref{Table:exp1_node}, the accuracy is about two orders of magnitude lower.
+We also show the evolution of the loss in Fig.~\ref{Fig:EX5_optim}.
+The LM loss drops to $10^{-9}$ in about $1000$ steps, while the L-BFGS and Adam losses can not fall below $10^{-7}$ even up to $50000$ training steps.

 \paragraph{\textbf{Example 2}}